SysKitTeam/docs-point/docs/ai-agents-and-apps/ai-agents-and-apps-settings.md

 ## Prerequisites

-* To set up and configure AI Agents, you need the **Syskit Point Admin** role.
+* To set up and configure AI Agents, you need a service account with a:
+  * **Global Administrator** role to grant the agent configuration permissions.
+  * **Syskit Point Admin** role.
-* You need a **service account with a Power Platform Administrator role** assigned in Entra ID.
-Syskit Point signs in with this account to read the agents across your tenant.
+  * A **Power Platform Administrator role** assigned in Entra ID.
+    * Syskit Point signs in with this account to read the agents across your tenant.
-* You need a **Global Administrator** role in Entra ID to grant the agent configuration permissions.

 ## AI Agents in Settings